Helping Someone with Schizophrenia

 Resources and references

-Schizophrenia help for families
+Schizophrenia help for families and friends

 Schizophrenia: The Journey to Recovery (PDF) – A consumer and family guide to schizophrenia assessment and treatment.
 (Schizophrenia Society of Canada)